Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Introduction

 \section{Introduction}

-The backpressure routing and scheduling paradigm has emerged from the pioneering work in \cite{tass_eph1}, \cite{tass_eph2}, which showed that, in wireless networks where nodes route packets and make scheduling decisions based on queue backlog differences, one can stabilize queues for any feasible traffic.
-This seminal idea has generated a lot of research interest.
-Most importantly; it has been shown that backpressure can be combined with flow control to provide utility-optimal operation guarantee \cite{neely_mod}.
+Backpressure routing and scheduling has emerged from the pioneering work in \cite{tass_eph1}, \cite{tass_eph2}, which showed that, in wireless networks, one can stabilize queues for any feasible traffic by making routing and scheduling decisions based on queue backlog differences.
+Moreover, it has been shown that backpressure can be combined with flow control to provide utility-optimal operation guarantee \cite{neely_mod}.

-The strengths of these techniques have recently increased the interest on practical implementation of backpressure framework over wireless networks, some of which are summarized in Section \ref{sec:related}.
-However, the practical implementation of backpressure imposes several challenges mainly due to the joint nature of the routing and scheduling algorithms, which is the focus of this paper.
+The strengths of these techniques have recently increased the interest in practical implementation of backpressure in wireless networks, some of which are summarized in Section \ref{sec:related}.
+However, the practical implementation of backpressure imposes several challenges mainly due to the joint nature of the routing and scheduling, which is the focus of this paper.

-In classical backpressure, each node constructs per-flow queues.
-Based on the per-flow queue backlog differences, and by taking into account the state of the network, each node makes routing and scheduling decisions.
+In the backpressure framework, each node constructs per-flow queues.
+Based on the per-flow queue backlog differences, and by taking into account the state of the network, each node makes routing and scheduling decisions (note that scheduling algorithm is also called as max-weight \cite{neely_book}).
 Although the backpressure framework is conceptually viewed as layered, the decisions of routing and scheduling are made jointly.
-To better illustrate this key point, let us discuss the following example.
+To better illustrate this point, let us discuss the following example.